pmjones/adr/REFACTORING.md

 - separate presentation (response-building) logic from all other logic;
 - separate domain logic from all other logic;
-- remove all conditional logic from Actions (with the exception of ternaries for default input values)
+- remove all conditional logic from Actions (except ternaries for default input values).

-These goals complement each other and feed back on each other; they might or might not be acheived in isolation.
+These goals complement each other and feed back on each other; they might or might not be achieved in isolation.

 The following is one possible order of refactorings.
 Another set of changes, or a similar set but in a different order, might achieve the same goals.